skand9/Profile2021/Readme.md

 4)Go to project folder in the terminal:
 	npm install
 	npm run web
-5)It will open an interface…in that click iosSimulator
+5)An interface will be opened-->In that click iosSimulator

 **See YouTube video —> how to open iossimulator